 Can you give an estimate over the phone?

-We can give a rough idea for simple emergencies.
-For complex issues like hidden leaks, sewer problems, or water damage, we diagnose onsite before providing a repair estimate.
+We can usually give a general ballpark for simpler emergencies.
+For anything involving hidden leaks, sewer issues, or water damage, we diagnose onsite before quoting repairs.
 You’ll receive clear options, easy-to-understand explanations, and documented pricing before work starts.

 Do you handle water heater emergencies?

-Yes, we do.
+Yes—count on it.
 Tank leaks, no hot water, pressure trouble, or rust-colored water commonly lead to emergencies.
-We service and replace standard and tankless units and bring the parts and tools needed for same-day repair when possible.
+We repair and replace tankless and standard units and arrive with the parts and tools needed for same-day fixes when possible.

 Why is my drain gurgling or smelling bad?